gopakumar-k-a/next-simple-form/README.md

 ## Usage

 1. Open the application in your browser.
+2.click the button -> start building now
-2. Fill in the form fields to create a profile.
+3. Fill in the form fields to create a profile.
-3. Click the **Submit** button.
+4. Click the **Submit** button.
 Upon successful submission, you’ll see a confirmation screen.
-4. Click **Create Another Profile** to reset the form and start over.
+5. Click **Create Another Profile** to reset the form and start over.

 ---